ogomez93/heytutor-memo-test/README.md

 yarn dev
 ```

 And then just visit [http://localhost:3000](http://localhost:3000) and enjoy.
+It's fully responsive, and it has light and dark themes support!